-A single bulb glows over a wooden table and the kitchen is smoky.
+A single bulb glows over a wooden table, and the kitchen is smoky.

 Yanti, the teenage daughter, is washing dishes.

-A small white and brown puppy on hind legs, tries to f*ck a hairy gray piglet; that often wanders inside – but gets chased out.
+A small white and brown puppy on hind legs tries to f*ck a hairy gray piglet; that often wanders inside – but gets chased out.
 (It seems to think it’s a member of the family.)

-Outside it’s fat, mud-caked mother, is tied up and periodically squeals in the most horrendous manner.
+Outside, its fat, mud-caked mother is tied up and periodically squeals in the most horrendous manner.

-The kitchen comprises of a few plastic chairs, bottles of cooking oil and water and spices, and a gas burner with wok, sits amid the bare concrete walls and floor, the empty window frames patched with old roof iron.
+The kitchen consists of a few plastic chairs, bottles of cooking oil and water and spices, and a gas burner with wok, sits amid the bare concrete walls and floor, the empty window frames patched with old roof iron.

-Kids from neighboring houses wander in and out and say: “Bo-tar-de” – Good Afternoon.
+Kids from neighboring houses wander in and out and say: “Bo-tar-de”—Good Afternoon.

-Smoke from a fire wafts inside to my eyes, for the other half of the kitchen is located on a floor of dirt within a bamboo and iron-sheet shelter, outside.
+Smoke from a fire wafts inside to my eyes, for the other half of the kitchen is on a floor of dirt within a bamboo and iron-sheet shelter, outside.
 In this outer area is a rack with plates and pots and cutlery, where water streams along a shallow ditch, overflowing from leaking pipes.